sonots/embulk-parser-none/README.md

 +----------------+
 ```

-To resover a file, you may use csv formatter as:
+To recover a file, you may use csv formatter as:

 ```
 out: